 As a pedagogue, Dr. Kofman is superb as demonstrated by awards and student outcomes.
-She received a Diploma of Recognition from the American Protégé International Competition of Romantic Music 2011 and the American Protégé International Music Talent Competition 2012 for “extraordinary dedication and achievement in the field of teaching music and presenting students to perform at Carnegie Hall.”
+She received a Diploma of Recognition from the American Protégé International Competition of Romantic Music 2011 and the American Protégé International Music Talent Competition 2012 and 2016 for “extraordinary dedication and achievement in the field of teaching music and presenting students to perform at Carnegie Hall.”
 In 2015 she again received recognition from Carnegie Hall in the American Protégé International Piano and Strings Competition.
 Chosen among the country’s best teachers, Dr. Kofman demonstrated master classes and spoke at Florida State University’s Piano Symposium, thereafter awarded their Excellence in Teaching Award.
-Dr. Kofman also presented master classes in Salzburg at the prestigious Salzburg Summer Program in 2014.
-At FAU, two of her former students won back-to-back first prizes at the Concerto and Aria Competition.
-Locally, Dr. Kofman serves as Artist in Residence at the Dreyfoos School of the Arts in West Palm Beach, giving master classes and individual instruction to high school students.
+Dr. Kofman also performed and presented master classes in Salzburg at the prestigious Salzburg Summer Program, International Concerto Festival in Russia in 2014, World Piano Conference in Slovenia and Cremona International Music Academy in Italy in 2016.
+She was heard in Austria, Germany, Switzerland, Belgium, France, Italy, Poland, China, Guatemala, Bahamas and Curacao.
 Many of Dr. Kofman’s former piano students are distinguished performers and educators throughout the Americas, Former Soviet Union, and Europe.

 Dr. Kofman is currently an Assistant Professor and the Director of Keyboard Studies at Florida Atlantic University.